Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 1,028

-Proposed New Contract Acres: 1,075 this year, 1,581 project life
+Goal for New Contract Acres: 1,581

-Reclamation WaterSMART Funding Categories: WEEG, 2021
+Reclamation WaterSMART Funding Opportunities: WEEG (2021)

-Complemented Projects Type: Canal conversion to pipeline
+Complemented Projects Type: canal conversion to pipeline

 Name: King Hill irrigation District